Chapter 19: The Tragedy at Ong Thanh 062025

 brought forward to help gain fire superiority.
 Was this just a "freak"

-complicated weapon.
-It required a man to pay close attention to the
+The M-60 was a very robust but complicated weapon.
+It required a man to

-weapon, on this day, should not have had to wait until he was engaged in
+had to wait until he was engaged in a firefight to discover that his gun

-whole lot about routine matters, I have no proof of that.
+thought much about routine matters, I have no proof of that.
 However, I

 cannot stress enough the importance of certain everyday routines in a